 An Embraceable Life grew out of pilot called The Future is Female.
 We are a group of goal oriented people, not necessarily writers, using this safe, inclusive, non-judgemental space to work toward achieving our goals with empowerment and accountability.
 Each contributor posts on the same day each week.
 Weekly themes are provided and sessions are six weeks in length.
 Are you on a mission to reach a goal?
 Would being part of this column help you get where you are going?
 Apply to be a part of our tribe here.

-Crispina Ffrench - Sunday
+Crispina Ffrench - Monday

 Crispina ffrench is the mother of ‘Textile Waste Alchemy’.
 She’s been turning discarded textiles into useful things since 1987.
 A passionate environmentalist, maker and women’s empowerer, ffrench has authored a teaching book The Sweater Chop Shop.
 She teaches, blogs, and makes and sells her work at select retail events and at www.crispina.com